Looking to buy carbon credits to offset your carbon footprint, but unsure how to do so? In this article, we guide you through the process.

 - the carbon credits are not immediately available as you purchase them

-Purchase carbon offsets through a broker
+Purchase carbon credits through a broker

 Many project developers work with brokers to arrange the sale of their carbon credits.
 In this case, your company would get in touch with a broker and give them specifics about the type of project you’re looking for (location, price, etc.).
 The broker would find a project that suits you, then purchase carbon credits on your behalf and resell them to you with a mark-up.

 This option can seem more practical than dealing directly with a project, particularly if you need a lot of carbon offsets: as a service provider, the broker handles all transactions.